kaleblucas/kc-coffee/readme.md

 >
 >There are still many features to implement, but this is just the beginning!
 >
 >See the photo-dump below to understand the features currently developed and where the design led us.
-Right click & open the image in a new tab to see it in full scale.
+Click to open the image and see it in full scale.
 >
 > ___
 >